-Figure 51: Configuring Dynamic Trunks
+Figure 49: Configuring Dynamic Trunks

-To avoid creating a loop in the network, be sure you enable LACP before connecting the ports, and also disconnect the ports before disabling LACP.
+- To avoid creating a loop in the network, be sure you enable LACP before connecting the ports, and also disconnect the ports before disabling LACP. - If the target switch has also enabled LACP on the connected ports, the trunk will be activated automatically. - A trunk formed with another switch using LACP will automatically be assigned the next available trunk ID. - If more than eight ports attached to the same target switch have LACP enabled, the additional ports will be placed in standby mode, and will only be enabled if one of the active links fails. - All ports on both ends of an LACP trunk must be configured for full duplex, and auto-negotiation.

-- If the target switch has also enabled LACP on the connected ports, the trunk will be activated automatically. - A trunk formed with another switch using LACP will automatically be assigned the next available trunk ID. - If more than eight ports attached to the same target switch have LACP enabled, the additional ports will be placed in standby mode, and will only be enabled if one of the active links fails. - All ports on both ends of an LACP trunk must be configured for full duplex. - Ports are only allowed to join the same Link Aggregation Group (LAG) if (1) the LACP port system priority matches, (2) the LACP port admin key matches, and (3) the LAG admin key matches (if configured).
-However, if the LAG admin key is set, then the port admin key must be set to the same value for a port to be allowed to join that group. - Note: If the LACP admin key is not set when a channel group is formed (i.e., it has a null value of 0), the operational key is set to the same value as the operational key of the first member port (see the "show lacp internal" command in the CLI Reference Guide).
+Ports are only allowed to join the same Link Aggregation Group (LAG) if (1) the LACP port system priority matches, (2) the LACP port admin key matches, and (3) the LAG admin key matches (if configured).
+However, if the LAG admin key is set, then the port admin key must be set to the same value for a port to be allowed to join that group.

+Note: If the LACP admin key is not set when a channel group is formed (i.e., it has a null value of 0), the operational value of this key is set to the same value as the port admin key used by the interfaces that joined the group (see the "show lacp internal" command in the CLI Reference Guide).